 To prepare competent entry-level paramedics in the cognitive, psychomotor, and affective domain, who meet state and national expectations within the profession.

 Recipients of the Paramedic degree will be able to demonstrate:

 Selection for the program is based on grade point average for qualification courses and submission of a complete program application by the established deadline.
 Students applying for paramedic program courses must submit all required information for programs with a clinical component (described earlier in this section), pass a drug/alcohol screen, undergo a comprehensive background check, pay a clinical fee, and meet all additional Bureau of EMS and clinical site requirements.

 Prior to beginning program classes, students must test out of READ 099, ENGL 099, and MATH 097 as documented by ACT, placement tests, or course completion, and students must hold a current State of Louisiana EMT or AEMT License.

-Paramedic program classes are offered as both a day and evening program.
+Paramedic program classes may be offered as either a day and evening program.
 Paramedic training is intense involving over 1,000 hours of didactic, laboratory, clinical, and field training.

 Advanced standing into specific EMTP courses may be granted to students who have successfully completed paramedic training, hold current Paramedic license from the State of Louisiana and have a minimum of 3 years’ experience as a paramedic.
-Credit will be granted upon successful completion of all courses in the Paramedic curriculum and submission of required documentation.
+Credit will be granted upon successful completion of all courses in the Paramedic Associate of Applied Science curriculum and submission of required documentation.
 All other graduation requirements must be met.

 Upon successful completion of the Paramedic program courses, a student is eligible to sit for the National Registry of Emergency Medical Technicians- Paramedic exam and apply for State licensure.